DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/label.md

 # Label

 ## Label Overview

 The **Label** control displays plain text in a report.
-You can add this control by dragging the **Label** item from the [Toolbox](../../report-designer-tools/toolbox.md) onto the report's area.
+Drag the **Label** item from the [Toolbox](../../report-designer-tools/toolbox.md) onto the report's area to add a Label control to it.

 ![](../../../../../images/eurd-win-drop-report-control-from-toolbox.png)

-You can double-click the label to invoke its in-place editor and enter the desired static text.
+Double-click the label to invoke its in-place editor and enter the desired static text.

 ![](../../../../../images/eurd-win-label-static-text.png)